 If you want something to be done, then put it on Asana.
 Our team uses the tool to organize all their daily tasks with deadlines and priorities, so if a task is not there, then probably it will be missed.

 When a contract is signed off, the first thing we do is create a project in Asana.
 We’ve created a template which includes all default tasks, so is easy to have everything set up and ready to be assigned in no time.
 The newly introduced Timeline feature enables us to view all tasks in a timeline view.
 Which is a very convenient overview of the schedule, dependencies, and quick task adjustments.

 The calendar option also gives us a clear overview of the team member’s schedule and helps us to know next availability for future assignments.

-The only lack I would say is a full team workload overview, but we solved that using Instagantt, a tool that integrates with Asana and gives you an overview of your projects and team’s workload in a timeline view.
+The only missing feature I would say is a full team workload overview.
+However, we solved that using Instagantt.
+This is a tool that integrates with Asana and gives you an overview of your projects and team’s workload in a timeline view.

-For bigger and more demanding projects, we also involve our customers and invite them to join and collaborate in the projects, and is very beneficial in many ways.
+For bigger and more demanding projects, we also involve our customers and invite them to join and collaborate in the projects.
+This is beneficial in so many ways.
 Speed is number one as we can assign to a client a task needing clarification or action and can respond immediately.
-You can have all communication in one place, keep the customer updated on the progress real time but most importantly give a feeling to the customer that belongs to the same team and this builds foundations for a longer last relationship.
+You can have all communication in one place and keep the customer updated on the progress real time.
+But most importantly the customer feels that he / she belongs to the same team and this builds foundations for a longer last relationship.

 Every now and then we find more ways to use Asana.
 For example, we use it as a list of contacts we want to share, list upselling opportunities, internal meeting agendas and many more.